 Each of us arrives on the path to greater oral health at our own unique place.
 For some of us, it’s a fateful trip to the dentist where we learn something is wrong.
 For others, it may be something as simple as finding blood on your floss.

 Bleeding gums is super, super common.
-However, like we all know, just because something is common doesn’t mean it’s normal or healthy.
-We often like to discuss bleeding gums as our ‘poster child’ for trouble brewing mainly because it’s so ‘black and white’.
+However, as we all know, just because something is common doesn’t mean it’s normal or healthy.
+We often like to discuss bleeding gums as our ‘poster child’ for brewing oral health trouble (mainly because it’s such a clear sign).

-In other words, unlike many other signs of gum disease, it’s really obvious if your gums bleed when flossing or brushing.
+In other words, unlike many other signs of gum disease, it’s really obvious if your gums bleed when you floss or brush.

-There’s no second guessing whether gums bleed like with many other signs of trouble like swelling or a darker color to the gum tissue.
-These less obvious signs just don’t easily provide us quick feedback whether we have infection at that spot in our mouth like bleeding gums does.
+There’s no second guessing whether gums bleed (unlike with many other signs of trouble, such as swollen or darker color gum tissue).
+These less obvious signs just don’t easily provide us quick feedback about whether we have infection at that spot, but bleeding gums do.

 That’s why we talk so much about bleeding gums.
-It gives us quick, no questions asked feedback whether we have active infection or not.
+It gives us quick, “no questions asked” feedback about whether or not we have active infection.

 The ‘Sad Statistics’ Speak for Themselves…